InnerSourceCommons/InnerSourcePatterns/CONTRIBUTING.md

 2. Click on the 'Create new file' button
 3. Name the file like this example: "project-management-time-pressures.md"
 4. Use the [pattern template](https://raw.githubusercontent.com/paypal/InnerSourcePatterns/master/meta/pattern-template.md) to create your new [markdown](/meta/markdown-info.md) file with the description of the _idea_, _donut_, or _pattern_
+5. Enter a descriptive commit message
+  * If you are asked to 'Commit directly' vs 'Create a new branch', see [branching details](#use-branches-when-creating-new-patterns).
-5. Propose this new file and then also create a Pull Request (PR)
+6. Propose this new file and then also create a Pull Request (PR)

 This creates a separate branch and creates a Pull Request (PR) all in one fell swoop!

-Note: If you are a contributor (@nyeates or @gruetter can add you)...
-Then assure you select 'Create a new branch...' during Step 4.
-Name the branch like "pattern/project-management-time-pressures"

 Like the command-line better? *As an alternative, you can utilize git's native command line instead* [We have a separate set of technical instructions here](/meta/technical-git-howto.md).